oEXU/Valcu-source-code-by-ekknod/README.md

 Rejeite os falsos ícones, use Tadala Software.

-Vídeo do exposed do Valcu: [Link não fornecido]
+Vídeo do exposed do Valcu: https://youtu.be/bJ2nl5muHCE